Amazon Faves

 The exception is cruise itineraries that start and/or end outside of your home country.
 If you’re an American citizen taking a European cruise, for example, bring your passport with you to port (although on a recent two-week European cruise visiting seven different countries, I was not once asked for my passport upon returning to the ship on port days).

 And here’s where this becomes a controversial issue.
 Some people freak out at the idea of being in a foreign country without their passport, which is completely understandable.
-And yes, if you miss the return to ship time and the ship leaves without you, the responsibility is almost always the sole responsibility of the individual cruiser to find their own way home, and doing that will require a passport.
+And yes, if you miss the return to ship time and the ship leaves without you, the responsibility falls to the individual cruiser to find their own way home, and doing that will require a passport.

 Yep, you read that right.
 Before the cruise ship sets sail on port days, the cruise line checks the manifest to see if all passengers are on board and accounted for.
 If anyone is missing, the crew will try to reach any missing passengers, including calling their names with a ship-wide announcement.
 Why?
 Sometimes, “missing passengers” aren’t missing at all.
 They’re on board, but an error or glitch occurred when the security team scanned them back in upon embarkation.